AnandSShekhawat/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_05_Unleash_Productivity_Copilot_Chat.md

 ### Task 2 - Research the department

-Now, let's use Copilot Chat to research the department you're applying to.
-Imagine you're applying to the Marketing Innovations Department at Contoso.
+In this task, you will use Copilot Chat to research the department you’re applying to, gaining insights about the Marketing Innovations Department at Contoso to better understand its focus and functions.

 1. In the same chat with Copilot, enter the following prompt: